Robert J. Kolenkow

-Robert J. Kolenkow is an American physicist and teacher.
-He is best known for being the coauthor, along with Daniel Kleppner, of a popular undergraduate physics textbook.
+Robert J. Kolenkow (born 1933) is an American physicist and teacher.
+He is best known for being the coauthor, along with Daniel Kleppner, of a popular undergraduate physics textbook, An Introduction to Mechanics.

 Kolenkow did his undergraduate work at the Massachusetts Institute of Technology, graduating in 1955.
 For a time, he was an associate professor of physics at MIT.
 His departure in 1971 generated some controversy on campus; he was regarded as an excellent teacher by his students, however, the administration was viewed as being more concerned about research than education when making its tenure decisions.

 Kolenkow became a professor at Carleton College in Northfield, Minnesota.
 He also co-authored a textbook on physical geography which was favorably reviewed.